griptape-ai/griptape-nodes-library-kling/kling-update.md

 - **Duration constraints**: v2 models support 5s and 10s only (no pro/std distinction)

 ### New Model Support
-- **kling-v2-master & kling-v2-1**: New v2 models for both text-to-image and text-to-video
+- **kling-v2-master & kling-v2-1**: New v2 models for both text-to-video and image-to-video
 - **Multi-Image to Video**: Support for up to 4 input images (kling-v1-6 only)
 - **Custom Aspect Ratios**: 16:9, 9:16, 1:1 for v2 models

 ### New Capabilities
-1. **Image Generation**: kling-v2-master & kling-v2-1 text-to-image with character reference features
+1. **Text to Image Generation**: kling-v1, kling-v1-5 & kling-v2 text-to-image
-2. **Image Expansion**: Expand images in any direction (background expansion)
+2. **Image to Image Generation**: Use the same kling-v1, kling-v1-5 models with image reference features to generate image from existing images, plus prompts. kling-v1 supports entire image only. kling-v1-5 supports subject and face references.
-3. **Virtual Try-On**: AI-powered clothing try-on with multiple model versions
+3. **Virtual Try-On**: AI-powered clothing try-on with the kolors-virtual-try-on-v1 model
-4. **Multi-Image Video**: Generate videos from multiple input images
+4. **Multi-Image Video**: Generate videos from multiple input images with the kling-v1-6 model
 5. **Video Effects**: Creative effects (hug, kiss, heart_gesture, bloom, dizzy, fuzzy, squish, expansion)
 6. **Enhanced Image-to-Video**: V2 model support
 7. **Video Extension**: Continue videos for additional 4-5 seconds